sakeenah-SA2/fake-account-detection/README.md

 - Train on a more recent dataset (TwiBot-22) to capture modern bot behaviour
 - Add NLP content features extracted from tweet text
-- Make the extension's API endpoint configurable (local vs. hosted) instead of hard-coded, and publish it to the Chrome Web Store
+- Publish the extension to the Chrome Web Store
 - Support bulk analysis — accept a CSV of screen names and output results
 - Explore graph-based features using the follower network structure
 - Compare performance against deep learning approaches (LSTM, GNN)

 > ✅ **Done since the first release:** a Flask web app with an HTML frontend
-> (now [hosted live](https://botwatch-6qpn.onrender.com/)) and a Chrome
+> (now [hosted live](https://botwatch-6qpn.onrender.com/)), a Chrome extension
-> extension for in-browser detection.
+> for in-browser detection, and a Local/Hosted API toggle in the extension
+> popup (defaults to local).

 ---